How to Choose a Martial Arts School

 Why Do You or Your Child Want to do Martial Arts?

-Once you know what you want to achieve and some of the benefits that you want from a Martial Arts program, the next step is to determine why you think the Martial Arts can help you or your child achieve those goals.
+Once you know what you want to achieve and some of the benefits that you want from a Martial Arts program, the next step is to determine why you think Martial Arts can help you or your child achieve those goals.

 For children, is this something that you want them to do, or did they express an interest in it because of friends, TV, or movies?
 As a parent, you probably have already determined what your child needs (i.e., discipline).
-However, if your child expresses an interest, you want to ask them questions and learn the real reasons they might want to do martial arts.
+However, if your child expresses interest, ask them questions and learn the real reasons they might want to do martial arts.
 Are they getting picked on in school?
 Have the neighborhood kids bullied them?
 Or is it because of a movie?

 Tip 3 - Determine What are Some of the Benefits You Want to Get From the Program.